 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as your child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child received and develop a survivorship care plan when treatment is completed.
+That way, as your child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
+ASCO offers forms to help keep track of the cancer treatment your child received and develop a survivorship care plan when treatment is completed.

 Some children continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
 This decision depends on several factors, including: